webplatform/docs/tutorials/css_transforms/index.md

 [[Image:3Dnest_face5.png]]

-Note that all the backfaces are visible, and are only hidden because other opaque boxes appear in front of them.
+Note that all the backfaces are visible, and only become hidden when other opaque boxes appear in front of them.

 The sixth face simply uses '''translateZ()''' to drop it back to close